Commutative algebras of series: Rational series

 \section{Rational series}

 In this section, we provide a brief overview of the four axes (A)--(D) in the simple case of rational series (\cref{fig:rational series}).
-There will be no new results, however it will be useful for comparison with the more general setting of $P$-finite series from~\cref{sec:general}.
+There will be no new results, however it will be useful for comparison with the more general setting of $P$-finite series that we will study in~\cref{sec:general}.

 {\bf (A)}.
 The set of series carries a natural $\Q$-vector space structure given by the point-wise lifting of addition and scalar multiplication over $\Q$~(\cf~\cref{eq:vector space structure}).
 To be in line with the rest of the paper, we present these operations via \emph{behavioural differential equations} (standard in coalgebra~\cite{Rutten:TCS:2003,Rutten:MSCS:2005}), by specifying their initial value and how their left derivatives behave.
-In this way, we define the zero series $\zero$, scalar multiplication $c \cdot \_$ of a series by a rational $c \in \Q$, and addition of two series $\_ + \_$ in the upper half of~\cref{table:basic operations on series}.
+See the upper half of~\cref{table:basic operations on series}, where we define the zero series $\zero$, scalar multiplication $c \cdot \_$ of a series by a rational $c \in \Q$, and addition of two series $\_ + \_$.

-{\bf (B)}.
-Combining the linear algebraic structure with the dynamic structure given by left derivatives, we immediately obtain the class of \emph{rational series}.
-We begin from an example. \begin{example}[Fibonacci series] Consider the univariate series $f, g \in \series \Q a$ uniquely defined by